esaule/blog/docs/_posts/2020-08-30-workbench.md

 from the [staircase refinishing project]( {{ site.baseurl }}{% link
 _posts/2019-03-30-stairs-done.md %} ).

 But in the end it looks great!
-That thrid coat of poly on the top made the whole difference.
+That third coat of poly on the top made the whole difference.
 I think that could be the most intricate project I have done so far.
 And also the nicest looking one.
 It's kind of a shame it is going to sit in the garage...

+In the future, maybe I'll attach a vice to the side.
+We'll see with usage.